.cat()

 tensor1:tensor([[1, 2, 3],[4, 5, 6]])tensor2:tensor([[ 7, 8, 9],[10, 11, 12]])result:tensor([[ 1, 2, 3, 7, 8, 9],[ 4, 5, 6, 10, 11, 12]])

-The example below showcases concatenating tensors along the third dimension using the .cat()
+This example shows how to append tensors along the third dimension (axis 2), effectively stacking them in depth using the .cat()

 import torch# Create two tensors of shape (2, 2, 3)tensor1 = torch.tensor([[[1, 2, 3], [4, 5, 6]], [[7, 8, 9], [10, 11, 12]]])tensor2 = torch.tensor([[[13, 14, 15], [16, 17, 18]], [[19, 20, 21], [22, 23, 24]]])# Concatenate the tensors along the third dimensionresult = torch.cat((tensor1, tensor2), dim=2)print("tensor1:")print(tensor1)print("\ntensor2:")print(tensor2)print("\nresult:")print(result)